wexlfu/Wexlfu/docs/story/timeline.md

 # 501 YW
 * Rise of Asheviere.
-* An experiment in Loratik channeling lava results in a massive explosion.
+* An experiment in Loratin channeling lava results in a massive explosion.
 Wesnothian rangers are dispatched to the scene.
 The necromancers kill them all.
 * Nella realizes she must hide her school.
 She moves into the caves and begins operating in a more spread out manner.
 Some necromancers travel longer distances away, establishing their own sub-schools for the pursuit of knowledge.

 # 509 YW
-* Morlan, grandson of Nella, is born to Lorala in Loratik.
+* Morlan, grandson of Nella, is born to Lorala in Loratin.

 # 517 YW
 * HttT begins.